Heli Lääts: Personal life and death

 Heli Lääts was married to conductor and pianist Peeter Saul for fifty-six years.
 Prior to their marriage in Kadrina in 1958, they had been in a relationship for two years.
 Saul died in 2014.
 The couple had two sons, Indrek and Kaarel.
 Lääts died of natural causes at age 85 on 16 February 2018 in Tallinn.
 She was buried in Tallinn's Metsakalmistu cemetery.

 Awards and recognition

 Lääts was awarded the title of Merited Artist of the Estonian SSR in 1970 and People's Artist of the Estonian SSR in 1976.
+In 1980, she received the Order of the Badge of Honour.
 In 2004, she was awarded the Order of the White Star, V Class.
 That same year, she won one of four Estonian National Culture Foundation Lifetime Achievement Awards.